San Pedro Avenue and West Rector Road

 Joske's had been rebranded as a Dillard's in April 1987.
 In mid-1989, Frost Brothers was liquidated.
 Its former store space became a Mervyn's on October 25, 1992.
 January 1997 brought the shuttering of Marshall Field's, which re-opened, as a Macy's, on June 6, 1997.
 This store's liquidation sale commenced in July 2005.

 Ownership of the mall also changed over the decades.
-The Rouse Company sold a 63 percent share to Holland-based Rodamco in 1974.
-An additional 32 percent share was acquired by Rodamco in the year 2000.
-In early 2002, the Rouse Company repurchased the 95 percent share of the mall and re-established full ownership.
-Chicago-based General Growth Properties acquired the Rouse Company in 2004 and, in the process, assumed full ownership of NORTH STAR MALL.
+The Rouse Company sold a 63 percent share to Rotterdam, Holland-based Rodamco in 1974.
+An additional 32 percent share was acquired by Rodamco Europe in the year 2000.
+In early 2002, the Rouse Company acquired the 95 percent share of the mall owned by Rodamco Europe and re-established full ownership.
+Chicago-based General Growth Properties acquired the Rouse Company in 2004 and assumed full ownership of NORTH STAR MALL.

 Brookfield Property Partners, based in Hamilton, Bermuda, acquired a share of General Growth Properties in 2016.
 In August 2018, Brookfield established 100 percent ownership of the corporation.
 Hence, NORTH STAR MALL became part of the Brookfield retail center portfolio.